ebullient/ttrpg-convert-cli/CONTRIBUTING.md

 ## Coding standards and Conventions

-Two maven tasks that will format code and sort imports to reduce whitespace/ordering churn in PRs and commits.
+There are two tasks in the Maven build that will format code and sort imports to reduce whitespace/ordering churn in PRs and commits.
 Make sure to run `./mvnw package` or `./mvnw process-sources` before you commit, and everything will be formatted correctly.

 This project also has a `.editorconfig` file that defines expected behavior for whitespace and line endings.